Mongolia

 Grant Period

-In Mongolia, the Fulbright ETA Program starts in mid-August and ends in mid-June of the following year.
-Grantees will arrive in mid-August 2025 to attend an in-country orientation organized by the U.S. Embassy in Ulaanbaatar, Mongolia.
+In Mongolia, the Fulbright ETA Program starts in mid-August and ends in mid-June of the next year.
+Grantees are scheduled to arrive in mid-August 2026 and will participate in an in-country orientation organized by the U.S. Embassy in Ulaanbaatar, Mongolia.

 Orientation

-All grantees are required to attend both the pre-departure orientation in the United States and the in-country orientation in Mongolia.
+All grantees are required to participate in both the pre-departure orientation in the United States and the in-country orientation in Mongolia.

 Candidate Profile